Yrds/fltk_test/README.md

 ## Build

-`meson setup build`
+- `meson setup build`
-`meson compile -C build'
+- `meson compile -C build'

-a binary with be available on `./build/fltk_helloworld`
+A binary will be available on `./build/fltk_helloworld`